indhu-coder/YoutubeAdMonetizationModeler/README.md

   ---->Negative Coefficient: If video length has a negative coefficient, it implies that longer videos might decrease the ad revenue.

 6. Conclusion
-  The YouTube Ad Monetization Modeler using Linear Regression is a simple yet effective tool for predicting ad revenue.
+  The YouTube content Monetization Modeler using Linear Regression is a simple yet effective tool for predicting ad revenue.
   With proper data preprocessing, model training, and evaluation, this model can be a valuable asset for content creators and advertisers in understanding their monetization potential and optimizing their strategies.